MicrosoftDocs/azure-dev-docs/articles/python/containers-in-azure-overview-python.md

 If you're using VS Code or PyCharm, there are tasks, and UI that you typically work with but in the end runs a command like the one shown above.

-Finally, specifying environment variables in your dev environment is slightly different when deploying the container to Azure.
+Finally, specifying environment variables  when deploying a container in Azure is different than using environment variables in your dev environment.
 For example:

 * For Web App for Containers, you configure application settings during configuration of App Service.
 These settings are available to your app code as environment variables and accessed using the standard [os.environ][30] pattern.
 You can change values after initial deployment when needed.
 For more information, see [Access app settings as environment variables][31].